 So I got the test and sent off a sample – and it came back abnormal.
 It was a faecal Immunochemical test and the result was 162.
 From there I then booked a consultation with a Specialist – when she saw this result and heard my symptoms- blood when going to the loo, abdominal discomfort, feeling more tired than usual – she booked me in for a Colonoscopy 3 weeks later.

-This is a screenshot of the result- it’s all done online and within an app:
+This is a screenshot of the result that led to my diagnosis- it's all done online and within an app:

 Note that you can get a positive and not have Bowel Cancer- the blood can be there for other reasons, but then more tests should be done to check.